What Is a Brood of Birds?

 Nurturing Brooding Birds

-It can be a treat to have nesting birds raise their broods in the backyard, and birders can help ensure safe families if they...
+It can be a treat to have nesting birds raise their broods in the your yard, and birders can help ensure safe feathered families with simple steps.

 - Provide bird houses of the appropriate size for desirable bird species to use.